xuwang/kube-aws-terraform/docs/01-aws-resources.md

 ###  Storage - EBS disks

 /var/lib/docker and /opt are on their own partitions and can be tuned in each resource's main.tf file.
-For example, worker node has this as default:
+For example, node node has this as default:

 ```
 # Instance disks